JessicaGalindo/Rede-Amor-e-Esperanca/README.md

 A ideia é criar um site para a Rede Amor e Esperança, Organização sem fins lucrativos em prol da construção da Casa de Apoio à Criança com Câncer em Presidente Prudente - SP.

-## Technology
+## Technologies

-Here are the technologies used in this project.
+Here are the technologies used in this project for Front-end:

 * CSS
 * HTML
 * Javascript

+And Back-end:

+* Language: Javascript
+* Node.js
+* Git Bash

 ## How to use